-The Expected-Accuracy specification is further refined to ensure that Expected-Accuracy values associated with a DOA location provide a confident reflection of the location error, and in particular that the Expected Accuracy does not overestimate the location error in any significant way.
+The Expected-Accuracy specification is further refined to ensure that Expected-Accuracy values associated with a DOA location provide a confident reflection of the location error, and

 In addition to the 95% confidence, Expected-Accuracy values must meet the following requirement (per section 5.10 of document C/S T.019 - EHE).
 Namely, to ensure that the associated Expected-Accuracy value does not underestimate the MEOSAR location error, the DOA location error must be smaller than two times the associated Expected-Accuracy value at minimum 99% of the time.
 In other words, there is only a maximum 1% probability that the DOA location error is greater than two times the Expected-Accuracy value.